 Make sure your tracking and guiding are perfect for this target, as with any cluster, or you will end up with a blurry mess.

 Processing M11 is not very difficult.
-You just need to make sure to not over-process your image because these hundreds of stars are easy to blow out using the histogram or curves tools.
+You just need to make sure to not over-process your image because these hundreds of stars are easy to blow out using the histogram or curve tools.

 Messier 11 may not be the most impressive star cluster to photograph, but it is a good target for any amateur astrophotographer, especially if you are new to clusters and do not want something a little less massive than, for example, Messier 13.

-Located approximately 8,000 light-years away, NGC 7680 is an open cluster with lots of nebulosity forming the shape of a… wizard!
+Located approximately 8,000 light-years away, NGC 7680 is an open cluster with a lot of nebulosity forming the shape of a… wizard!

 favorite object to make a “star-free” version of their image during the processing steps in order to enhance details previously hidden behind those stars.

 Do not expect to spot the Wizard with your naked eye or binoculars, because it is not possible even in very dark skies.
 The only way to see the nebula is through a telescope.
-We recommend observing far from light polluted areas and consider the use of an O-III filter.
+We recommend observing far from light-polluted areas and considering the use of an O-III filter.